BetterThanTomorrow/joyride/doc/api.md

 ## Scripting API

+### The Joyride classpath

+Joyride has a fixed ”classpath” (the paths where it looks for roots to your Joyride code source files).
+It searches these directories in this order:

+1. `<workspace-root>/.joyride/src`
+1. `<workspace-root>/.joyride/scripts`
+1. `<user-home>/.config/joyride/src`
+1. `<user-home>/.config/joyride/scripts`

+The first file found will be used.

 ### Scripting lifecycle

 You can make some code run when Joyride activates, by naming the scripts `activate.cljs`.
 The activations script will be run in the order: